Tours

 Please note:

-Construction is currently taking place on the north Legislature grounds.
+Construction is currently taking place on the north Legislature Grounds.

 Please take your time navigating the area.

-Public Tours
+Public Visitor Tours

 The Legislative Assembly of Alberta welcomes visitors to the Legislature Building, offering free tours and introducing guests to Alberta’s legislative process.